 - Facilitated family meetings: Siblings and other family members can clarify roles and plan together; and

 - Access to national networks: Referrals to vetted providers across the U.S., including geriatric care managers, elder law attorneys, at-home care services, back-up care, senior housing, adult day programs, transportation, and Alzheimer’s and dementia care.
 Senior Care Planning staff will also negotiate on behalf of clients for preferred rates.

 Note: Register before you need it!
-To use any service provided by Care@Work, Harvard faculty and staff must complete and return a waiver.
-Once the Office of Work/Life receive this waiver, the employee's name is added to an automatic filed feed that goes to Care.com on a nightly basis.
+To use any service provided by Care@ Work, Harvard faculty and staff must complete and return a waiver.
+Once the Office of Work/Life receives this waiver, the employee's name is added to an automatic file feed that goes to Care.com on a nightly basis.
 This process takes about a day.
 Once you are registered, you will be able to create an account that will allow you to contact Care.com.

 Senior Care Seminars

-As part of this program, webinars and seminars are offered througout the year.
+As part of this program, occasional on-site and on-line seminars are offered througout the year.

-There are more than 5 million Americans currently living with Alzheimer’s disease and more than 15 million family caregivers who help them in the U.S. Within the next ten years, that number is projected to increase by forty percent.
+There are more than 5 million Americans currently living with Alzheimer’s disease and more than 15 million family caregivers who help them in the U.S. Within the next 10 years, that number is projected to increase by 40 percent.
 This seminar will review the different forms of dementia, including Alzheimer’s, and signs your loved one may have the disease.
 Despite the devastating nature of Alzheimer’s disease, there are supports out there that can make a difference and help you continue to connect with your Mom or Dad.
 Learn about caregiving strategies and types of care that can improve the quality of life for both you and your parent.
 Tuesday, August 6, 1:00pm - 2:00pm.
 Register here.